tinghanlin/criminal_wall/README.md

 - **number_of_clips**: how many clips we are recording per time in a sequence

 ### video_record_module.py
+- **camera_index**: determine which camera to record.
+For example, 0 usually mean webcam for a MacBook.
 - **silence_threshold**: determine what counts as silence.
 For example, -30dB means we consider anything below -30dB as silence.
 In a noisy environment, we can potentially increase this threshold to a higher level like -25dB.
 - **silence_duration**: determine the minimal length of silence.
 For example, 0.1 means we only consider segments that are longer than 0.1 seconds as a silent segment.